propakistanidev/localGPT/README.md

 - ☁️ **Cloud AI Fallback** - Uses OpenAI GPT when Ollama is unavailable
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🔄 **Smart AI Detection** - Automatically switches between local and cloud AI
+- 🗃️ **Archive/Unarchive Chats** - Easily manage your chat history with archiving
+- 📊 **Excel Export** - Export chats with a single click
+- 💾 **Persistent History** - Automatic save and load chat history
 - 💬 **Message History** - Persistent conversation history
 - ⚡ **TypeScript** - Full type safety
 - 🎨 **Tailwind CSS** - Utility-first styling
 - 🚀 **Vercel Ready** - Optimized for Vercel deployment

+## New Features Implementation

+### Archive/Unarchive Chats
+Manage your chats with an intuitive archive and unarchive functionality.
+Archived chats can be hidden or shown and restored easily.

+### Excel Export
+Export your chats to Excel format with a single click.
+Each chat is stored as a separate sheet for better organization.

+### Persistent History
+Chat history is automatically saved and restored across sessions using localStorage, ensuring continuous and seamless user experience.

 ## Prerequisites